anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 The `#verified_stream_name` method uses an [`ActiveSupport::MessageVerifier`][message-verifier] to decode and verify the stream name.
 The subscription is rejected if the signed stream name is invalid.

-The code above is structurely the same as the one we wrote for JWT identification.
-What does it mean?
-We can "move" the implementation to AnyCable Go server and **create subscriptions without touching RPC**.
-Again.
+Structurally speaking, the code above is the same as the example we wrote for JWT identification.
+What does this mean?
+It means that, **once again**, we can "move" the implementation to an AnyCable Go server and **create subscriptions without touching RPC**.

-That's exactly what we did as a part of the [Signed streams][signed-streams-docs] feature.
-And we did it not only for Turbo Streams, but for Cable Ready as well (since its [`#stream_from` implementation][cr-stream-from] is almost the same).
+This is exactly what we did as a part of the [signed streams][signed-streams-docs] feature.
+Further, we did it not only for Turbo Streams, but for Cable Ready as well (since its [`#stream_from` implementation][cr-stream-from] is nearly the same).

-> Combining JWT identification with signed streams, it is possible to avoid running RPC server at all in case you only use Hotwire/CableReady functionality.
+> By combining JWT identification with signed streams, it's possible to completely avoid running an RPC server, in case you only need to use Hotwire or CableReady functionality.

 Below is the visualization of the RPC server metrics during Hotwire benchmarks with four different configuration (blue markers), from left to rifght: baseline (AnyCable PRO w/o any features enabled), with JWT identification, with signed streams, and with both features enabled at the same time.